Danger Diamond

 0. Non-flammable substance.

-1. The material must be heated strongly to ignite.
-Flash point above 93ºC.
+1. The material must be heated to a high temperature to ignite.
+Ignition temperature above 93ºC.

 2. The substance must be heated to ignite.
-Flash point 38 ÷ 93ºC
+Ignition temperature 38–93°C.

 3. Liquids and solids that ignite at room temperature.
-Flash point 27 ÷ 38ºC
+Flash point 27–38°C.

-4. The substance immediately disperses in air, creating an explosive mixture.
+4. The substance immediately disperses in the air, forming an explosive mixture.

 Yellow field – instability/reactivity

-0. Stable under normal conditions, does not react with water, does not react with open flames.
+0. Stable under normal conditions, does not react with water, is not affected by open flames.

 1. Stable under normal conditions, but may become unstable under increased pressure or at higher temperatures.

-2. Undergoes dangerous chemical changes at elevated temperatures and pressures, reacts with water, or as a result of reaction with it produces explosive products.
+2. It undergoes dangerous chemical changes at elevated temperatures and pressures, reacts with water, or produces explosive products as a result of reaction with water.

-3. Capable of detonation, or explosive decomposition under the influence of a strong stimulus, must be heated to initiate the reaction, reacts explosively with water, or explodes from shock.
+3. Capable of detonation or explosive decomposition under the influence of a strong stimulus, must be heated to initiate a reaction, reacts explosively with water, or explodes from shock.

-4. A substance capable of detonation or vigorous decomposition under normal conditions of temperature and pressure.
+4. A substance capable of detonating or decomposing vigorously under normal conditions of temperature and pressure.

 White field – additional information

-W – Reacts vigorously to contact with water.
+W – Reacts vigorously when in contact with water.
 Often in an unpredictable manner.
 In case of fire, do not extinguish with water.

-CRIO or CRY – Cryogenic substance generating low temperatures (e.g. dry ice).
+CRIO or CRY – A cryogenic substance that produces low temperatures (e.g., dry ice).

 BIO – Biological hazard.